Expert Witness Testimony

 Louisiana Code of Evidence Art.
 702

-A witness who is qualified as an expert by knowledge, skill, experience, training, or education may testify in the form of an opinion if the following are true:
+In Louisiana courts, a witness who is qualified as an expert by knowledge, skill, experience, training, or education may testify in the form of an opinion if the following are true:

 1. The expert has scientific, technical, or other specialized knowledge that will help the trier of fact understand the evidence or to determine a fact in issue